How to Choose a Doctor and Hospital for Bariatric Weight Loss Surgery

 - Meeting your surgeon.
 A critical part of any surgery is the rapport between a surgeon and a patient.
 We believe it is important for you to meet your surgeon at the beginning of your journey.
 We want you to feel comfortable with your surgeon.
 Our patients meet the surgeon from the first visit.
 Our surgeons take a personal approach with all our bariatric surgery patients.
 This helps our team get to know you well even before your surgery, and provide care for you whenever you need it.

-The role of nurses
+The role of nurses in bariatric surgery

-In addition to our specially trained physicians and our exceptional nurses, we have a dedicated team of dieticians working side by side with the surgeon.
-Patients also meet our behavioral therapist and medical specialists throughout the process.
+In addition to our specially trained physicians and our exceptional nurses, we have a dedicated team of dieticians working side by side with your surgeon.
+Patients also meet with our behavioral therapist and medical specialists throughout the process.
 These critical team members will see you before surgery, while you’re in the hospital, and after your surgery.
 Our team follows you for the entire journey.
 That way, you know the team and they know you.

 Is bariatric surgery safe?